ch-stark/policies-argocd-tutorial/tutorial.md

-# Getting Started with RHACM-Policies using ArgoCD
+# Setting Up RHACM-Policies with ArgoCD for OpenShift Best Practices

-In this tutorial, we will guide you through the process of setting up ArgoCD to deploy Policies.
-This PolicySet will help configure OpenShift for best practices, offering a robust level of hardening and compliance checking.
-ArgoCD is a popular GitOps tool that enables you to manage Kubernetes resources through Git repositories, making it an excellent choice for managing policies.
+Welcome to this tutorial on configuring ArgoCD to deploy Policies for OpenShift best practices using Red Hat Advanced Cluster Management (RHACM).
+In this guide, we'll walk you through the steps to set up and manage policies efficiently.
+This PolicySet will help you configure OpenShift for best practices, enhancing security and ensuring compliance.
+ArgoCD, a popular GitOps tool, is the perfect choice for managing policies in a Kubernetes environment.

-Please note that the following approach can be seen as a best practise and can be highly recommended.
+**Note:** This approach is considered a best practice and comes highly recommended.

-The whole setup will last only last a few minutes, so please try it out!
+The entire setup will take just a few minutes, so let's get started!

 ## Prerequisites

-Before we dive into the tutorial, ensure you have the following prerequisites in place:
+Before we dive into the tutorial, make sure you have the following prerequisites in place:

 1. Access to a Kubernetes cluster, preferably OpenShift.
 2. `kubectl` and `oc` command-line tools installed.
 3. Git installed on your local machine.
-4. Clone the [GitHub repository](https://github.com/open-cluster-manaement/policy-collection) containing the PolicySet YAML files.
+4. Clone the [GitHub repository](https://github.com/open-cluster-management/policy-collection) containing the PolicySet YAML files.

 ## Setup

-To simplify the setup process, we have provided a script that will apply the necessary Kubernetes files to create the required resources.
+To simplify the setup process, we've provided a script that automates the deployment of necessary Kubernetes resources for you.
 Here's how you can set up ArgoCD for deploying Policies:

-1. Create a new file named `setup-argocd.sh` and paste the following script into it:
+1. Create a new file named `setup-argocd.sh` and paste the provided script into it.

 ```bash
 #!/bin/bash